-I never got to meet our daughter’s biological mother.
+In becoming an adoptive family, I never got to meet our daughter’s biological mother.
 I often think about her and wonder if she planned on placing our daughter for adoption or if it was a last-minute choice.
 I wonder if she was scared or confident in her decision as she left the hospital that day.
 See, our daughter was a safe surrender baby, meaning that at the hospital, her birth parents signed over all rights to her, and she was considered a ward of the state.
 When they left the hospital, she stayed behind and eventually ended up in a foster home.
 She came into our lives when she was just a month old, and our lives have never been the same since.
 I am eternally grateful for the sacrifice her biological parents made.
 Whether they know it or not, their daughter was placed in a loving and happy home.
 She was the missing link to our family, and we are grateful for their sacrifice.
-However, her birth parents didn’t have a plan in place prior to her birth.
+However, her birth parents didn’t have a plan in place before her birth.
 I don’t know if they didn’t have the time to consider all their options or didn’t even know where to start.

 I can’t imagine the feelings you are dealing with right now.
-Making the decision to place a child is not easy.
+Deciding to place a child is not easy.
 You are handing over a piece of your heart.
 I am sure you are currently feeling overwhelmed, anxious, and confused about what steps to take next.
 Even considering placing your child for adoption is a big decision.
 You might even be testing the waters to see what options are out there for you and your unborn child.
 Or you may have known from the beginning this was the journey for you.
 No matter what your situation is, you’ve come to the right place!

 Speaking to a professional about all your options is the perfect way to start.
-Understanding what is available to you will help narrow down your ability to find the adoptive families for you.
+Understanding what is available to you will help narrow down your ability to find adoptive families for you.
 Ask as many questions that you can think of and share your concerns.
 You are taking a big step right now; you need love and support to carry you through it.

 Determining the type of adoption that is best for you can be tricky.
 You can explore open adoption, which is where you will be able to have a relationship with the child and his or her adoptive family.
 This is done by having a mutual agreement between both sides on how this relationship will play out.
 There are plenty of benefits to open adoption, although it is not for everyone.
-Also keep in mind that adoptive families do not have to agree to share an open adoption.
+Also, keep in mind that adoptive families do not have to agree to share an open adoption.

 Semi-open adoption may involve updates through letters or emails from the adoptive family, and sometimes includes yearly visits or phone calls.

-Closed adoption means there is no contact between the biological parent and the child until the child reaches legal age.
+A closed adoption means there is no contact between the biological parent and the child until the child reaches legal age.
 However, biological parents are allowed to put restrictions on contact even once the child is an adult.
 It would seem that adoptive families would be more comfortable with closed adoptions simply due to the fear that the child would want to return to her biological parent(s).
 However, “Research has shown (and it is widely accepted today) that adopted children do better with open adoptions because they are better able to understand how they came to be adopted.
 There is no mysterious puzzle to solve years later because open adoption lets children ask questions about their family background” (“Open Adoption,” Adoption.com).